Surrogate Representation Inference for Text and Image Annotations: Simulation Studies

 \subsubsection{Simulation results}

-Figure \ref{result} presents the results of the simulation studies with perfect human-annotated labels based on 200 Monte Carlo trials.
-These results demonstrate that the proposed SRI method outperforms the existing bias-correction techniques across all accuracy levels of the proxies $\hat{L}_i$.
-As theoretically predicted, the na\"ive estimator exhibits substantial absolute bias that increases as proxy accuracy decreases.
-While the existing approaches correct for prediction errors, it suffers from large root mean squared errors (RMSE), particularly when accuracy ranges from 70\% to 80\%.
-Consequently, the resulting standard errors are also inflated.
-For instance, at 80\% accuracy, the average standard error for the existing approach is 0.019, compared to 0.012 for the proposed SRI estimator.
-This indicates that even at moderately high accuracy levels, such as 80\%, our estimator significantly reduces the standard error.
-Therefore, the results confirm that the SRI estimator offers the useful alternative to the existing bias-correction techniques, especially when researchers only have the machine learning predictions with moderate accuracy.
+Figure~\ref{result} presents the results of the simulation studies with perfectly observed human-annotated labels based on 200 Monte Carlo replications.
+Numerical results are reported in Table~\ref{tab:result1}.

+The results show that the proposed SRI method outperforms existing bias-correction techniques across all levels of classification accuracy for the proxy labels $\hat{L}_i$.
+Although existing bias-correction approaches correct for prediction errors, they suffer from large root mean squared errors (RMSEs) and large standard errors, particularly when classification accuracy ranges from 70\% to 80\%.
+As a consequence, their estimated standard errors are also inflated.
+For example, at 80\% classification accuracy, the average standard error for the existing approach is 0.020, compared to 0.014 for the proposed SRI estimator.
+This difference indicates that even at moderately high classification accuracy levels, such as 80\%, the proposed estimator achieves a substantial reduction in estimation uncertainty.

+Overall, these results confirm that the SRI estimator provides a useful alternative to existing bias-correction techniques, especially in settings where researchers only have access to machine-learning predictions with moderate classification accuracy.